aelitah1/hm08-qa-us/README.md

 2. Clone the repository and navigate to the project directory.
 3. Run npm install to install dependencies.
 4. Run npm test to execute the tests.

-(I am not getting the help that I need from tutors, and this is really stressing me out.
-I feel like I don't know what I'm doing.)